The New EIF & FE Handbook Published 14 May 2019 Preparing for Ofsted Inspection for Managers (WS8231)

 The workshop also provides a clear indication what FE & Skills Providers need to do, to be fully prepared for their next inspection.

-The 2015 CIF, that was last updated on 28 August 2015, is still the latest current version, however the new Education Inspection Framework, EIF, is expected to be implemented September 2019.
-This EIF is undergoing a consultation process until 5 April 2019.
+The 2015 CIF, that was last updated on 28 August 2015, is still the latest current version, however the new Education Inspection Framework, EIF, and Ofsted FE Handbook published 14 May 2019 will be implemented on 1 September 2019.
+This EIF is underwent a consultation process until 5 April 2019.
 The course has already been amended to reflect the known changes arising from the EIF and will be further amended as more information becomes known.

 This intensive one-day workshop will be of interest to managers and quality specialists from all organisations, subject to inspection under the Common Inspection Framework for Further Education and Skills.
 It may also be of interest to managers from sub-contracting organisations, which may be subject to inspection in their own right, whether they have an EEFA/SFAS contract or not.
 The workshop will be of specific interest to those organisations involved with Study Programme, Apprenticeships, Adult provision or Traineeships.
 It is not intended as an alternative to the Nominee course.

 It is not intended for staff from schools or academies, which are subject to Section 5 inspections.
 Nor is it intended for safeguarding specialists.